xycxz/xycxz.github.io/_posts/2025-06-18-ftp-docker.md

 | `anon_root`               | /home/username/ftp | Directory for anonymous.                                                                                        |
 | `write_enable`            | YES                | Allows anonymous user to perform write operations on the server (if it is combined with `anonymous_enable=YES`) |

-However, these are definitely NOT common to find, specially in the external network.
-This is why i don't see a point on configuring this wrongly on purpose.
-The only scenario i can think of that is possible to find those is on a forgotten FTP server, or one that it is running on a legacy system.
+However, these misconfigurations are NOT common to find, specially in the external network.
+This is why I don't see a point on configuring this wrongly on purpose.
+The only scenario I can think of that is possible to find those is on a forgotten FTP server, or one that it is running on a legacy system.

-In a more realistic scenario, an FTP security flaw would likely be part of a chain of exploits.
-For example, imagine the FTP service is linked with a web server like `Nginx`.
+In a more realistic scenario, an FTP security flaw would likely be part of a `chain` of exploits.
+For example, imagine the FTP service is linked to a web server like `Nginx`.
 In that case, we might be able to write files inside the webroot of the web application, which could potentially lead to Remote Code Execution (RCE).

 We will first create our own customised Docker image and configure it to run FTP on a Ubuntu server.
 The idea here is learning how to do this and be able to expose it inside our local network.
-Later we will also explore commands to use in order to move within the service.
+Later we will also explore commands to use with FTP.
 Let's see how this is done.
 ## Docker Container Configuration

 Our `Dockerfile` will look like the following: